 how does a poem mean?

-Labels: commentaries, Fuller, Goldingay, Hebrew, Isaiah, O'Brien, prophets, Psalms, SBL, theology, Weiss
+Labels: commentaries, Fuller, Goldingay, Hebrew, Isaiah, O'Brien, poetry, prophets, Psalms, SBL, theology, Weiss

 Dr. Carmen Imes is the Associate Professor of Old Testament at Prairie College in Three Hills, Alberta, and serves the broader church through teaching, speaking, and writing.
 She earned a PhD in Biblical Theology (Old Testament) from Wheaton College under Dr. Daniel Block, an MA in Biblical Studies from Gordon-Conwell Theological Seminary (Charlotte), and a BA in Bible and Theology from Multnomah University.
 She and her husband, Danny, served as missionaries with SIM 15 years.
 They have three children: Ana, Emma, and Easton.